Advanced Manual CSV Import

 - Click on "Review Transactions" to proceed and confirm the data you have supplied

 CryptoTaxCalculator supports a number of transaction types.
-If you would like the import to be automatically categorised, you must make sure the type of the transaction matches one of the below:
+If you would like the import to be automatically categorized, you must make sure the type of the transaction matches one of the below:

 - buy - purchase of cryptocurrency which increases balance remaining and effects cost basis.

 - sell - a sale of cryptocurrency which decreases balance remaining and triggers a capital gain event.

 - fiat-deposit - a deposit of your local currency into the exchange.
 Note, if you deposit a currency other then your local currency, you need to have a corresponding buy transaction of that currency.